GautierBlandin/recipe-browser/docs/specifications.md

 - [X] Inside the app, I can see a list of recipes, that only have a name
 - [x] Recipes have a dedicated page
 - [x] I can double-click on a recipe to open it
-- [ ] There a way for me to navigate inside the app
+- [x] There a way for me to navigate inside the app
+- -